Reading time: 8 minutes

 True tea aficionados know that their beverage of choice can be just as interesting as fine wine and single-origin coffee.
 However, even the biggest fans of a cuppa may be intimidated by new types of tea.
 Pu-erh (or pu'er) tea, the most famous aged tea, can be especially difficult to grasp as its flavors are impacted by many different factors, including age and storage condition.
 Some low quality ones might turn out “funky," but this exquisite tea deserves more than just one taste.

 So what is pu-erh tea and how do you get started if you are a beginner?
-In this guide, we cover pu-erh tea's history, types, and flavors to get you starated.
+In this guide, we cover pu-erh tea's history, types, and flavors to get you started.

 A Royal History Behind Pu-erh Tea

-For hundreds of years, pu-erh has been regarded as a high-end tea.
+For hundreds of years, pu-erh has been regarded as a high-end tea among all Chinese teas.
 Pu-erh was a tea of emperors—to satisfy their refined taste.
-During the Qing Dynasty, Yongzheng, the 2nd Qing Emperor made pu-erh a tribute tea.
+During the Qing Dynasty, Yongzheng, the 2nd Qing Emperor, made pu-erh as a tribute tea.
 Emperors would select regions to produce tea to be given as a gift to the royal court.
-These “tributes” were considered the highest commendation.
+These "tributes" were considered the highest commendation.